Arb-Capital/wsgem-llamalend/docs/07-operations.md

 all continue.
 Closing the market is not required: a zero borrow cap stops new borrowing, but repayment and liquidation are the operations to keep open, and freezing already preserves both.

+Be explicit about what "borrowing continues" includes: **`borrow_more` stays live at the held price** for as long as the freeze lasts — the oracle freezes the price, not the market, and `test_aMidLifeFreezeKeepsTheMarketServiceable` (`test/fork/WsgemMarketLifecycle.fork.t.sol`) pins a mid-freeze borrow succeeding against the deployed stack.
+So a freeze alarm is not just a watch
+item: it should immediately open the borrow-cap-to-zero conversation with the DAO, because the vote takes days and new exposure accumulates at a price nobody is standing behind for all of them.
+Keep a cap-to-zero vote pre-drafted, so the conversation starts at "execute?" rather than at "draft one".

 Watch for the pause outlasting a publication interval.
-Beyond that, collateral is being valued on a number nobody is standing behind, and the question becomes whether the DAO should lower the borrow cap to zero to stop new exposure accumulating.
+Beyond that, the question is no longer whether to propose the cap cut but whether it should already have executed.

 ### The feed publishes a jump